 e.
 Rational Damath

-If you want to create a Damath board and chips on your own and learn how to play the game, continue reading the article below.
+If you want to create a Damath board and chips and learn how to play the game, continue reading the article below.

 What Is Damath?